 All those keywords, however, belong to an entity we refer to as topics.
 The idea of topics in keyword research is vast, exceeding the information that we can include in this guide.
 Don't worry, though: I’ve listed some recommended reading to help you learn more about it below.

-In general, however, topics are general ideas about the subject of the search (i.e. “SEO,” “basketball,” Jogging”)
+In general, however, topics are overarching ideas about the subject of the search (i.e. “SEO,” “basketball,” Jogging”)

 Topics do not define what the person is searching for, specifically.
-They define specific areas of interest of your audience instead and allow you to be highly specific with the keyword research.
+Instead, they define specific areas of interest of your audience and allow you to be highly specific with the keyword research.

 Recommended Reading: Why Topic Strategy Matters Most in Keyword Research